afuentesw/afuentesw.github.io/_pages/publications.md

 5. ["Transitions into and out of the gig economy"](/files/Gig_transitions.pdf) with Ricardo González

-   * Submitted.

 ## Working papers - Social Capital

-1. ["Breaking the populist spell: A comparative study of the association between interpersonal ties and populist preferences"](/files/Populism.pdf) with Ricardo González, Bernardo Mackenna and Esteban Muñoz.
+1. "Breaking the populist spell: A comparative study of the association between interpersonal ties and populist preferences" with Ricardo González, Bernardo Mackenna and Esteban Muñoz.

    * Presented at:
      - *Conference* - World Association for Public Opinion Research (2023) [**Alexis de Tocqueville Award**]